 This degree specialization provides for the broadest range of future educational and ministerial opportunities.
-This program serves to prepare for future study in seminary or graduate school and equips those who are preparing for pastoral ministry but are not planning on attending seminary.
-It also prepares for a broad set of possible ministerial vocations and is thus appropriate for students who feel called of God to serve as ministers, but are not yet certain as to the specific type of ministry.
-This degree is designed to prepare students to enter Christian ministry immediately upon graduation or to serve as a seminary preparation degree.
+This program not only equips students to enter Christian ministry immediately upon graduation, it also prepares them for future study in seminary or graduate school.
+This specialization is thus suited for students who feel called of God to serve as ministers, but are not yet certain as to the specific type of ministry.

-General Education Requirement

-ee Baccalaureate Degree General Education Requirement53/55 hou ırs

-Christian Ministries Core Requirements

-ee Christian Ministry Core Requirements18 hou ırs

-Siblical-Theological Studies - [15 hours]

-Jpper Level Biblical Studies

-One Old Testament; one New Testament]6 hou ırs

-Upper Level Theology or Ministry Studies6 hou

-Upper Level Biblical, Theology, or Ministry Studies3 hou ırs

-Iinor 18 hou ırs

-General Electives ırs
+See Baccalaureate Degree General Education Requirement 53/55 hours Christian Ministries Core Requirements See Christian Ministry Core Requirements.
+18 hours Biblical-Theological Studies - [15 hours] Upper Level Biblical Studies [One Old Testament; one New Testament] 6 hours Upper Level Theology or Ministry Studies 6 hours Hanna I aval Diblical Theology on Ministry Ctudios 3 hours Upper Level Biblical, Theology, or Ministry Studies Hours Minor